project-slippi/project-slippi/README.md

 ### Slippi Launcher (TypeScript/React/Material-UI)
 The desktop application is maintained in the repo found here: https://github.com/project-slippi/slippi-launcher.

-This application is the ome stop shop for Slippi users.
+This application is the one stop shop for Slippi users.
 Acts as a Netplay Launcher, Dolphin Auto Updater, Replay Viewer and Analyzer, and more.

 ### .slp Tools Library (Javascript)
-Replay files are read and stats are computed by a separate library that can be found here: https://github.com/project-slippi/slp-parser-js.
+Replay files are read and stats are computed by a separate library that can be found here: https://github.com/project-slippi/slippi-js.
 This was split out from the desktop app in order to allow people to read replays and display stats in their own applications.

 ### Nintendont (C)
 We have also created a custom build of Nintendont which emulates a Slippi hardware device in a similar way to Dolphin.
 It is still currently a WIP but it can be found here: https://github.com/project-slippi/Nintendont/tree/slippi

-## Credits
-* Launcher icon made by [Twitter](https://www.flaticon.com/authors/twitter) from www.flaticon.com